 The Banking Litigation Law Review: Portugal

-After a period of significant increase of litigation disputes connected with the banking sector, due to the impacts that the Troika intervention in Portugal had in debt restructuring of companies, as well as to the application of resolution measures to two credit institutions – BES and Banif (whose judicial liquidation procedures are currently on going), in the recent past a trend of stabilisation, or even decrease of litigation, was expected to be observed.
+After a period of significant increase of litigation disputes connected with the banking sector, due to the impacts that the Troika intervention in Portugal had in debt restructuring of companies, as well as to the application of resolution measures to two credit institutions – BES and Banif (whose judicial liquidation procedures are currently ongoing), recently a trend of stabilisation, or even decrease of litigation, was expected to be observed.

 The covid-19 pandemic caused an unpredictable and irreversible change of the course of events.
-Indeed, the judicial system was almost completed shut-down by the covid-related legal emergency measures adopted in Portugal at a procedural level, which imposed a stay on most ongoing disputes.
+Indeed, the judicial system was almost completely shut down by the covid-related legal emergency measures adopted in Portugal at a procedural level, which imposed a stay on most ongoing disputes.
 The second lockdown period determined another almost complete shutdown of the judicial system up to the first quarter of 2021, which entailed another halt on the ongoing disputes.

-The subsequent measures continuously implemented aimed to protect the economy, companies and citizens (such as the creation of a temporary public moratorium regime, which allows for the suspension of capital and interest payments in certain credit agreements, and the access to credit lines with personal state guarantees to support corporate liquidity), impacted – even if not directly – disputes related to the banking sector.
+The measures that had already been implemented that aimed to protect the economy, companies and citizens (such as the creation of a temporary public moratorium regime, which allows for the suspension of capital and interest payments in certain credit agreements, and the access to credit lines with personal state guarantees to support corporate liquidity), impacted and are still impacting – even if not directly – disputes related to the banking sector.
 Such a situation is a consequence of the stoppage of effects of situations that, under normal circumstances, would constitute a contractual breach and would lead to an increase of litigation.

-These measures are merely temporary, and therefore their revocation will most likely ultimately result in a significant increase of disputes in the last quarter of 2021 and in 2022, as the unexpected prolonged application of these measures delayed the expected increase of disputes for 2021.
+These measures are temporary, and therefore their revocation will most likely ultimately result in a significant increase of disputes in the last quarter of 2021 and in 2022, as the unexpected prolonged application of these measures delayed the expected increase of disputes for 2021.

 Taking this context into account, debt restructuring procedures will regain particular importance, notably the special procedure of revitalisation of companies and the new extraordinary viabilisation proceeding.
 This may lead to an intervention of the legislator in order to ease the access to, and employment of, this regime.

-This flexibility may be achieved through the transposal of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 (on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt), which shall be completed on 17 July 2021.
+This flexibility may be achieved through the transposal of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 on preventive restructuring frameworks, on discharge of debt and disqualifications, and on measures to increase the efficiency of procedures concerning restructuring, insolvency and discharge of debt, which was supposed to be completed on 17 July 2021.
 However, due to the covid-19 pandemic, the Portuguese government has conveyed the need to extend the transposal of the directive until 17 July 2022.